Chinese collections research guide | National Library of Australia (NLA)

 Search the catalogue

-Use keywords or search by title, author or subject.
+Use keywords or search by title, author, subject or Dewey Decimal number.
 Learn more about how to use the catalogue.

 Narrow your results after your first initial word search, using the options on the right side (including format, E-resources, author, subject area, series or decade).
 For example: